digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 ### Creating a ServiceMonitor for the Application under Test

-Before creating the `ServiceMonitor` resource, you have to check the `serviceMonitorSelector` configuration for your Prometheus instance.
+Before creating the `ServiceMonitor` resource, you have to check the `serviceMonitorSelector` configuration of your Prometheus instance.
 Please follow the steps below:

-1. First, check what prometheus instance(s) are available in your cluster (the `monitoring` namespace is used by the `Starter Kit`, so please adjust according to your setup):
+1. First, check what prometheus instance(s) is available in your cluster (the `monitoring` namespace is used by the `Starter Kit`, so please adjust according to your setup):

     ```shell
     kubectl get prometheus -n monitoring